Recently, one of our readers asked us why WordPress sites get hacked.

 Just like the core WordPress software, updating your theme and plugins is equally important.
 Using an outdated plugin or theme can make your site vulnerable.

 Make sure you keep your WordPress theme and plugins up to date.
+You can learn how in our guide on the proper update order for WordPress, plugins, and themes.

 7. Using Plain FTP instead of SFTP/SSH